Picture of Laurel M. Smith

 Download VCard Print This Profile

-Prior to joining the legal profession, Laurel worked in the medical sector in an IVF laboratory devoted to assisting patients working to conceive children.
-This work provided Laurel with a unique perspective on private issues that families face and empowered her to interact with clients in a personal and empathetic way.
+Prior to joining the legal profession, Laurel worked in the medical sector in an IVF laboratory, where she focused on assisting patients in conceiving children.
+This experience provided Laurel with a unique perspective on the private issues that families face and empowered her to interact with clients with far more care and empathy.
+One can truly say that Laurel honed her “bedside manner” by communicating with kindness and honesty when preserving each patient’s (and now client’s) dignity.

 EDUCATION & CREDENTIALS